-Diesel fuels are primarily used by mechanised equipment, agricultural machinery and vehicles for the operation of our estates.
+At our estates, diesel fuel consumption is primarily used for mechanised equipment, agricultural machinery and vehicles.

-In 2021, total diesel fuel consumption of our estates and estates' housing quarters was 1.5 million liters (2020:1.6 million liters).
+In 2022, total diesel fuel consumption of our estates and estates' housing quarters was 1.1 million liters (2021:1.5 million liters).
+While this decrease is positive, the Group recognises that there is more work to be done to reduce energy consumption and is actively pursuing energy efficiency measures and renewable energy projects.

-At our Oil Mills
+At our Oil Mill

-The main source of power for our palm oil mill operation is derived from renewable energy.
-The fuel used in the boilers is biomass fiber and shell from oil palm fruit bunches.
+At our oil mill, the majority of the energy consumed is derived from renewable sources, with biomass fiber and shell from oil palm fruit bunches used as fuel in the boilers.

-Almost 83% (2020:83%) of the energy consumption in our oil mill came from renewable sources.
+Almost 83% (2021:83%) of the energy consumption in our oil mill came from renewable sources.
+While this is a positive trend, the Group recognises that there is still room for improvement and is committed to pursuing additional renewable energy projects in the future.